Table of Contents

 - Post Grad Certificates

-The boom in the number and quality of online degree programs means you can further your education on your own time and learn at your own rate.
+The boom in the number and quality of online accounting degree programs means you can further your education on your own time and learn at your own rate.
 If you like working with numbers, an associate’s degree in accounting offers you an initial career path in various fields or serves as the start for eventually obtaining a bachelor’s degree in accounting.
-In most cases, you should receive your online associate’s degree in accounting within two years.
+In most cases, you should receive your online associate’s accounting degree within two years.
 Extremely motivated students may receive this degree in approximately one year with accelerated coursework.
-If work and family commitments force you to take longer than two years to finish your online associate’s degree in accounting, that’s fine, too.
+If work and family commitments force you to take longer than two years to finish your online associate’s degree, that’s fine, too.
 That’s part of the flexibility offered by a quality online education.

-An associate’s degree in accounting puts you on a fast track for starting a career relating to financial matters.
+A two year accounting degree puts you on a fast track for starting a career relating to financial matters.
 It is the equivalent of the first two years required when pursuing a bachelor’s degree in accounting.
-When someone has an associate’s degree in accounting, they do not need professional certification to begin work in an entry level job.
+When someone has an associate’s, they do not need professional certification to begin work in an entry level job.

 What Prerequisites Are Required?

-If you have a high school diploma or GED, you can pursue an associate’s degree in accounting.
+If you have a high school diploma or GED, you can pursue one of the different types of popular associate degrees in accounting.
 A school may require that you take the SAT or ACT.
 The school may also require an assessment of your math or writing ability prior to commencing coursework.
 If you are concerned with your skills in these areas, take an online refresher course in the subject prior to completing your assessment.
-After taking the school’s assessment test, you may have to take some remedial classes before beginning coursework towards your degree.
+After taking the school’s assessment test, you may have to take some remedial classes before beginning coursework towards your associate accounting degree.

-With an online associate’s degree in accounting, a person may find employment in various financial fields, and the possibility of upward mobility.
+With an online associate’s program in accounting, a person may find employment in various financial fields, and the possibility of upward mobility.
 It’s also a good way to find out if accounting is the right career path.
-Entry-level positions for those with an associate’s degree in accounting include:
+Entry-level accounting positions for those with an associate accounting program diploma include:

 No matter the organization, whether public, private or nonprofit, accounting services are always needed.
 One of the benefits of an accounting education is the availability of work in virtually any field.
 If you have a strong interest in a particular type of business, you may well find a job opening in that area.
 These are also the types of jobs offering mobility, as your skills are in demand in every part of the country.
 That’s an important consideration if think you may want to relocate after receiving your online degree.

 Down the road, if an individual wants to pursue a career as a Certified Public Accountant (CPA) or auditor, they will already have some of the educational experience required.
-If you think you may want to pursue a bachelor’s degree in accounting in the future, look for an online degree program that aligns the associate degree course with a later bachelor of science in accounting degree program.
-That way, if you decide to earn a BS, your credits should transfer to the baccalaureate program.
-Keep in mind that if a bachelor’s degree is in your future plans, you must complete at least 150 semester hours at an accredited school, so take courses while pursuing your associate’s degree that count toward the requirement.
+If you think you may want to pursue a bachelor’s degree in accounting in the future, look for an online degree program that aligns the associate degree course with a later bachelor of science in accounting.
+That way, if you decide to earn a BS Accounting Degree, your credits should transfer to the baccalaureate program.
+Keep in mind that if a bachelor’s degree is in your future plans, you must complete at least 150 semester hours at an accredited school, so take courses while pursuing your associate’s degree program that count toward the requirement.

 Accounting is a growing field.
 The U.S. Bureau of Labor Statistics expects 10 percent employment growth in the industry over the next decade.
 Overall, an individual with an associate’s degree can expect to earn nearly one-quarter more in take-home pay than someone with only a high school education.
 However, some accounting-related career fields will not grow as fast as others, primarily due to technology.
 Job prospects for bookkeepers and auditing clerks are expected to remain about the same as today for the next decade.